Counseling Office

 CPTC Counselors provide the following services:

-• Connection to Community: Help navigating long-term support options in the community when needed.
+• Connection to community: Help navigating more long-term support options in the community as needed.

 I am proud to bring a diverse educational background and a passion for helping others to everything I do.
 I hold a Bachelor of Science in Community Health with a specialization in Chemical Dependency, a Master of Arts in Psychology with an emphasis in Counseling, and a Master of Science in Industrial and Organizational Psychology.
 I have been working in Mental Health since 2001 and hold a Washington State License as a Mental Health Counselor.